Limitations and Challenges of Calibration in Chemistry

 Despite these limitations, several strategies can help overcome calibration challenges:

-- Non-linear calibration models: Employing mathematical models to account for non-linearity can improve accuracy.
+- Non-linear calibration models: Employing mathematical models, such as polynomial regression or spline fitting, to account for non-linearity in the instrument response can improve accuracy, particularly when dealing with non-linear calibration curves.

-- Validation and verification: Regular testing and comparison with independent methods can ensure calibration accuracy and reliability.
+- Validation and verification: Regular testing of the calibration process, including using independent methods or certified reference materials, can ensure calibration accuracy and reliability.
+This involves demonstrating the accuracy, precision, and trueness of the analytical method.

 Conclusion